 Hot sleepers may find themselves continually flipping to the cooler side of the pillow.
 If you frequently wake up sweaty and unrested, you're not alone in your struggle with heat discomfort.

-A cooling pillow (a.k.a. “chillow” or “one that never gets hot”) could help remedy this common issue and we’ve gathered the best products in this article to help you cool down.
+A cooling pillow (a.k.a. “chillow,” a pillow that doesn't retain heat) could help remedy this common issue and we’ve gathered the best products in this article to help you cool down.

 In this post, we’ll show you how to choose one that works for you, who can benefit from them, plus we’ll review the top 8 cooling pillows on the market in 2020.

 - Casper Foam Pillow w/ Snow Technology – Editor's Choice

 - Layla Kapok – Best Cooling Pillow for Side Sleepers

 - Tempur-Pedic TEMPUR-Cloud Breeze Dual Cooling Pillow – Best Cooling Pillow for Any Sleep Position